 If the microphone is not listed as an option, then a USB Adapter may be required.

-Once the USB Soundcard has been received, on your MacBook Pro, choose Apple menu > System Preferences, click Sound, then click Input).
+Once the PowerDeWise USB Soundcard has been received, please connect the microphone and USB to your MacBook Pro in this order: Microphone > USB Soundcard > MacBook Pro.
+Then on your MacBook Pro, choose Apple menu > System Preferences, click Sound, then click Input.

 To know that the connection is working, check if the Input Level bar moves as you speak into the microphone.
 If it does, then it’s working.
 If it doesn’t, check the connection again.

-P.S: Please note that the USB Sound card has TRS (Stereo) microphone female end.
+P.S: Please note that some USB Soundcard (not ours) has TRS (Stereo) microphone female end.
 Therefore, when connecting the microphone to the USB Adapter, you have to use the TRRS to TRS (4 to 3 pin) Adapter that came with the microphone package.
 Ensure you hear a click between the microphone and TRRS to TRS Adapter, the “click” signifies proper contact between both devices.
 So, the final connection will be microphone > TRRS to TRS (4 to 3 Pin) Adapter > USB Soundcard > MacBook Pro.